OliverOakley/project_two/README.md

 * serviceN: - Defines the new service.
 * container_name: serviceN - Names the container for the service.
 * build: ./serviceN - Tells the container what to build, and from where.
-* image: serviceN:latest - Defines what image to use.
+* image: oliveroakley/serviceN:latest - Defines what image to use.
 * ports: - Configures the port for the service.
-Now, if I run the command 'docker-compose up -d', it will create all four services.
+Now, if I run the command 'docker-compose up', it will create all four services.
+* Lastly, to store images, I created a DockerHub account and image repository, that is connected to my GitHub repository.
+    * Originally I planned to use Nexus, but had some issues getting it working, as stated under Risks and Issues.
+    * Executing 'docker-compose push' will push the images to my [DockerHub.](https://hub.docker.com/repository/docker/oliveroakley/service1)

 ## CI/CD Server - Jenkins:
 ### Jenkins Setup: